-favorable environment for all these illicit trades is facilitated by corruption, money laundering, including TBML, and enablers who play a critical role in supporting such criminal activities and moving both illicit goods and dirty money across borders from one market, FTZ, or hub to another.
-Recently, in a case involving illicit tobacco trade, the United States Department of Justice illumined the crime convergence and cross-border illicit trafficking operations, including the abuse of third-party entities and anonymous shell companies that were engaged in illicit cigarettes trade to evade national and international sanctions.
-As illustrated in Table 1, which is based on estimates by intergovernmental organizations, the global values of illicit trades constitute a staggering several trillion dollars every year.
+Each hub studied is characterized by a high level of crime convergence and hosts a variety of illicit trades.
+At the same time, there are different factors responsible for their expansion and growth.
+Illicit trades hosted in these hubs include human trafficking and smuggling, trade in natural resources, COVID-related fake pharmaceuticals and personal protective equipment, consumer counterfeits, firearms, narcotics, tobacco, and other contraband.
+A favorable environment for all these illicit trades is facilitated by corruption, money laundering, including TBML, and enablers who play a critical role in supporting such criminal activities and moving both illicit goods and dirty money across borders from one market, FTZ, or hub to another.
+Recently, in a case involving illicit tobacco trade, the United States Department of Justice illumined the crime convergence and cross-border illicit trafficking operations, including the abuse of third-party entities and anonymous shell companies that were engaged in illicit cigarette trade to evade national and international sanctions.15 As illustrated in Table 1, which is based on estimates by intergovernmental organizations, the global values of illicit trades constitute a staggering several trillion dollars every year.